Flagsmith/flagsmith-docs/docs/enterprise/overview.md

 All of these components are open source, but the API is also provided as an "Enterprise Edition" which has additional features and capabilities:

-- Roll Based Access Controls
+- Role Based Access Controls
 - SAML authentication
 - Additional Database Engines (Oracle, SQL Server and MySQL)